Just like back over the Summer in Disneyland, Star Wars Galaxy's Edge hit an important…

-Of course guests visiting Black Spire Outpost will want to take a souvenir home with them to remember their trip by, and Galaxy’s Edge has numerous merchandise and shopping experiences waiting for you, including taking home your own lightsaber or droid!
+Of course guests visiting Black Spire Outpost in Star Wars Land will want to take a souvenir home with them to remember their trip by, and Galaxy’s Edge has numerous merchandise and shopping experiences waiting for you, including taking home your own lightsaber or droid!

 The amazing thing I think about when doing my Star Wars Galaxy’s Edge construction updates each month is looking at Black Spire Outpost and wondering what it will be like just to wander around the streets there and what type of characters and surprises are waiting around each corner.

-Anyway, let’s take a look at some of the shopping and merchandise coming to Star Wars Galaxy’s Edge:
+Anyway, let’s take a look at some of the shopping and merchandise available in Star Wars Galaxy’s Edge:

 Black Spire Outfitters:

 Similar to Black Spire Outfitters but for the First Order and their gear.

 If you’re a supporter of the Resistance, then you’ve come to the right place.
 Here you’ll find gear, badges, clothes and more.

 Black Spire Outfitters allows you to customize your Star Wars gear in a variety of ways, much like the costumes for the cast members will have.

 Here you’ll find a variety of artisan-style plush characters, wood and tin toys and musical instruments.
 Remember those aliens jamming away in Mos Eisley Cantina in the original Star Wars film?
 Well you’ll get a chance to play instruments like that, which can be both played manually or with pre-programmed music!

 Seeing how immersive and detailed this world is, it wouldn’t surprise me if you could sign up for lessons somewhere in Galaxy’s Edge!